bootphon/phonemizer/paper/paper.md

 phonetic alphabet is an important requirement in various applications related to speech and language processing, for instance for text to speech systems.
-`Phonemizer` is a Python package addressing precisely this issue: it transcribes a text from it's orthographic representation into a phonetic one.
+`Phonemizer` is a Python package addressing precisely this issue: it transcribes a text from its orthographic representation into a phonetic one.
 The package is user-friendly and exposes a single `phonemize` function, also available as a command-line interface.
 It supports about a hundred different languages and provides end-user functionalities such as punctuation preservation, phones accentuation, tokenization at phone/syllable/word levels, as well as parallel processing of large input texts.

+# Statement of Need

-Whereas those high-level features are implemented directly by `phonemizer`, the phonetic transcription itself is delegated to third party backends, wrapped in an homogoneous interface by the package.
+Whereas the high-level features introduced above are implemented directly by `phonemizer`, the phonetic transcription itself is delegated to third party backends, wrapped in an homogoneous interface by the package.
 The default backend used by `phonemizer` is eSpeak [@espeak:2019], a text to speech software built on linguistic expertise and hand written transcription rules.
 It transcribes text into the International Phonetic Alphabet and supports more than a hundred languages.
 Using MBROLA voices [@mbrola:2019], available for 35 languages, the eSpeak backend transcribes text in the SAMPA computer readable phonetic alphabet.
 Festival [@festival:2014] is another text to speech software used as a backend for `phonemizer`.
 It is available for American English only, and uses a non standard phoneset for transcription, but this backend is the only